Technology Case Interview: Frameworks, Worked Examples, and How to Solve Tech Cases (2026)

 Churn rateCustomers lost ÷ customers at start of period<5%/year for enterprise SaaSRate of customer loss

-NRR (Net Revenue Retention)(Starting MRR + expansion − churn − contraction) ÷ Starting MRR>100%; top performers >120%Whether existing customers grow revenue
+NRR(Starting MRR + expansion − churn − contraction) ÷ Starting MRR>100%; top performers >120%Whether existing customers grow revenue

-In the case room: If you're given a SaaS profitability case, immediately ask for (or state assumptions about) NRR, LTV/CAC, and churn rate.
-A company with declining NRR has a retention problem — cutting costs won't fix it.
-A company with strong NRR but high CAC has a payback problem — they're growing but burning cash to do it.
+In the room: on a SaaS profitability case, immediately ask for (or assume) NRR, LTV/CAC, and churn.
+Declining NRR is a retention problem, and cost-cutting will not fix it.
+Strong NRR with high CAC is a payback problem: the company is growing but burning cash to do it.
+For the underlying mechanics, see our unit economics framework and the foundation in our profitability framework guide.

 Tech Case Drills